lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ### Authentication Credentials {#auth-cred}

-The authentication credentials, CRED_I and CRED_R, contain the public authentication key of the Initiator and the Responder, respectively.
+The authentication credentials, CRED_I and CRED_R, contains the public authentication key of the Initiator and the Responder, respectively.
+We use the notation CRED_x to refer to CRED_I or CRED_R.
+Requirements on CRED_x applies both to CRED_I and to CRED_R.
 The authentication credential typically also contains other parameters that needs to be verified by the application, see {{auth-validation}}, and in particular information about the identity ("subject") of the endpoint to prevent misbinding attacks, see {{identities}}.

 EDHOC relies on COSE for identification of credentials (see {{id_cred}}), for example X.509 certificates {{RFC5280}}, C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}, CWTs {{RFC8392}} and CWT Claims Sets (CCS) {{RFC8392}}.
 When the identified credential is a chain or a bag, the authentication credential CRED_x is just the end entity X.509 or C509 certificate / CWT.
 The Initiator and the Responder MAY use different types of authentication credentials, e.g., one uses an RPK and the other uses a public key certificate.